unm-art/WMS-Labeling/README.md

 Custom application to add label printing capabilities to OCLC's WMS system.
 This application is powered by PHP, HTML, and JavaScript.
 It is entirely self-contained in one folder and can be installed on an existing web server or a new one.

+Some core functionality provided in the 'quicklabels.php' file was provided by David Cunningham, University of New Brunswick Libraries

 ![Screenshot](img/example1.png)

 ##Request a WSKey